• Skip to primary navigation

 Vegan Scallops

 This is my classic recipe for scallops that I recreated using mushrooms and could not tell the difference between looks and also flavor.
-I photographed this in the same skillet using the same recipe for my scallops and they literally look identical.
+I photographed this in the same skillet using the same recipe for my sea scallops and they literally look identical.
 It’s absolutely mind blowing and I hope you give it a try.

 large king oyster mushroom